frameworklabs/SynchrosphereDemo/README.md

     await { false }
 }
 ```
 First, we turn the back LED on to see the current orientation of the robot.
-The back led shows in the oppositite direction than the current heading.
+The back led shows in the opposite direction than the current heading.
 Then, we issue a command to roll the robot forward with speed 100 and heading 0.
 The `await` statement at the end will prevent the demo from finishing automatically.

 You will notice, that the robot will roll for 2 seconds before it stops.
 This is expected and a standard approach in robotics.
 To prevent that a robot continues to move when communication between control and actuator is broken, the robots actuator will stop when it doesn't get new commands from its control for a defined duration.